poojanagrawal/mesalabs-day1/lab1/README.md

 test a few different values for this $\alpha_{MLT}$ to gain an understanding of its effects.
 However, to save some time in this lab, we will stick to just one value, namely 1.8.
-Add this into your *inlist_project* under &controls
+Add this into your *inlist_project* under &controls:

 ```fortran
 mixing_length_alpha = 1.8d0